Lifehouse Chronicles: 1970–1971

 In September 1970, Townshend penned a song called "Pure and Easy", about the One Note, the first song written specifically for Lifehouse.
 In the following two months he wrote approximately 20 additional songs, recording intricate home demos of each.
 Rather than attempting to tell the story through the lyrics, as he had done with Tommy, the songs were stand-alone pieces, meant to be elucidated by the movie and detailed sleeve notes to be included with the album.
 Most of those songs were recorded by the Who in two sessions in the winter of 1970/1971, as well as several "rehearsals" accompanied by guitarist Leslie West of the band Mountain and an impromptu live concert at the Young Vic Theatre in London in April 1971.

-While Townshend had high hopes for the project, others were sceptical.
+While Townshend had high hopes for the project, others were skeptical.
 Universal Studios, which had recently inked a two-film deal with the Who for the rights to a film version of Tommy, was not impressed by the screenplay Townshend offered them.
 A series of spontaneous concerts the Who had held in London failed to produce usable material, and it soon became apparent that the project was doomed to failure.
 Though many of the songs written for Lifehouse came to be released on the Who album Who's Next, Lifehouse was to remain unfinished for nearly thirty years.